Skip to Main Content

 Symposium consisting of seven short articles in Political Science and Politics on Interview techniques in social sciences, 35(4): 2002.
 Access the articles here: https://www.cambridge.org/core/journals/ps-political-science-and-politics/issue/E30FCCB00ED41AA25653C84094851A72

-The registration deadline is 11 March 2024.
-If you want to cancel your registration on the course it should be done prior to this mentioned date.
-By this date we determine whether we have enough registrations to run the course, or who should be offered a seat if we have received too many registrations.
+The registration deadline is 17 December 2024.
+If you wish to cancel your registration, it must be done by this date.
+By this deadline, we determine whether there are enough registrations to run the course or decide who should be offered a seat if we have received too many registrations.

 CBS students: